MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-log-query.md

 ### Connections and ports

-The Connection Metrics feature introduces two new tables in Azure Monitor logs - VMConnection and VMBoundPort.
+The Connection Metrics feature introduces two new tables in Azure Monitor logs - *VMConnection* and *VMBoundPort*.
 These tables provide information about the connections for a machine (inbound and outbound) and the server ports that are open/active on them.
-ConnectionMetrics are also exposed via APIs that provide the means to obtain a specific metric during a time window.
+Connection metrics are also exposed via APIs that provide the means to obtain a specific metric during a time window.
 TCP connections resulting from *accepting* on a listening socket are inbound, while connections created by *connecting* to a given IP and port are outbound.
-The direction of a connection is represented by the `Direction` property, which can be set to either **inbound** or **outbound**.
+The direction of a connection is represented by the `Direction` property, which can be set to either `inbound` or `outbound`.

 Records in these tables are generated from data reported by the Dependency Agent.
 Every record represents an observation over a 1-minute time interval.
 The `TimeGenerated` property indicates the start of the time interval.
 Each record contains information to identify the respective entity, that is, connection or port, and metrics associated with that entity.
 Currently, only network activity that occurs using TCP over IPv4 is reported.